Back to Blog

 Final Thoughts: Images as Searchable Content

-If you treat images as decorative afterthoughts, they’ll disappear from AI search results.
+Images now participate directly in how AI systems understand and explain the web.
+If you treat images as decorative afterthoughts, they will disappear from AI search results.
 If you treat them as intentional, contextual content, they become discoverable, reusable, and trusted.